Siberians: As sub-ethnic group

 The dialects of the Siberians were formed mainly on the basis of Northern Russian dialects.

-Ideologues of Siberian regionalism (Siberian nationalism) considered the Siberians to be a separate people from the Russians.
+Ideologies of Siberian regionalism (Siberian nationalism) considered the Siberians to be a separate people from the Russians.
 Among contemporary ethnologists there are both opponents and supporters of this point of view.
-In 1918, under the control of the Siberian regionalists, there was a short-term state formation "Siberian Republic".
+In 1918, under the control of the Siberian regionalists, there was a short-lived "Siberian Republic".

 In the course of 2002 and 2010 Russian Census, the ethnonym "Siberiak" was indicated as the main one by a small number of respondents.